edmund-reinhardt/ACCN-Toronto-Scripts/README.md

 ### Usage
 * Run the `rename.bat` windows batch file.
 * This opens `rename_old.py` with Python (tested with Python `3.7` and `3.8`)
-* You should see a folder selection ontains the .mp3 files you would like renamed
+* You should see a folder selection dialog.
+Choose the folder that contains the .mp3 files you would like renamed
 * All the .mp3 files in the folder that you selected will be renamed.
 * The renamed files can be moved to Google Drive as an archive and free up web space